Banksy: 2009

 In May 2009, Banksy parted company with agent Steve Lazarides and announced that Pest Control, the handling service who act on his behalf, would be the only point of sale for new works.

 On 13 June 2009, the Banksy vs Bristol Museum show opened at Bristol City Museum and Art Gallery, featuring more than 100 works of art, including animatronics and installations; it is his largest exhibition yet, featuring 78 new works.
 Reaction to the show was positive, with over 8,500 visitors to the show on the first weekend.
 Over the course of the twelve weeks, the exhibition was visited over 300,000 times.

 In September 2009, a Banksy work parodying the Royal Family was partially destroyed by Hackney Council after they served an enforcement notice for graffiti removal to the former address of the property owner.
 The mural had been commissioned for the 2003 Blur single "Crazy Beat" and the property owner, who had allowed it to be painted, was reported to have been in tears when she saw it was being painted over.

 In December 2009, Banksy marked the end of the 2009 United Nations Climate Change Conference by painting four murals on global warming.
-One included the phrase, "I don't believe in global warming;" the words were submerged in water.
+One included the phrase, "I don't believe in global warming", with the words being submerged in water.

 A feud and graffiti war between Banksy and King Robbo broke out when Banksy allegedly painted over one of Robbo's tags.
 The feud has led to many of Banksy's works being altered by graffiti writers.